hermetica-fi/granite-liq-bot/DESIGN.md

 - No liquidable positions available
 - The liquidation contract has **no market asset balance**
 - The liquidation amount is smaller than `MIN_TO_LIQUIDATE`
-- Minimum expected market asset amount check fails
+- The minimum expected market asset amount check fails
 - Dry run mode is activated

 #### ✅ If All Checks Pass